 When something strikes at our core values and beliefs, we as human beings can act unconsciously – and sometimes, those unconscious actions can lead us down the wrong path.

 There is a solution – when we consciously work on our spiritual development – the process by which we become more awakened and more conscious, and where our personalities change and grow towards a “better personality.”
-When we believe in something beyond the material universe and develop and awareness of realities outside of time and space, we can start to look beyond accumulating possessions and power and look for a deeper meaning to life.
+When we believe in something beyond the material universe and develop an awareness of realities outside of time and space, we can start to look beyond accumulating possessions and power and look for a deeper meaning to life.

 A shift in emphasis toward how we can help others and how we can serve the world around us occurs as we grow spiritually.
-We can also develop an awareness, becoming much more self-aware about our core values and beliefs and we have specific ideas or not.
+We can also develop an awareness, becoming much more self-aware about our core values and beliefs and whether we have specific ideas or not.

 Positive & Negative Core Beliefs

 Everyone has both positive and negative core beliefs.
 The more positive thoughts you have, the more positively you’ll behave, as you work toward achievement.
 These positive beliefs include things like believing you are worthy, safe, competent and capable, appreciated, accepted, knowledgeable, and so forth.

 Negative beliefs are often focused and based on your personality or inner self, as well as on a negative thought that someone expressed about you or based on something you said about yourself.
 These negative beliefs can be very limiting to your self-esteem.
 That’s why you can meet two people who have the same job, make the same amount of money, and one will be happy and satisfied, while the other person will inwardly feel miserable.

 Finding Out Core Values & Beliefs Are Negative